cdonahu/st558-project2/world.md

 ![](./world_images/Scatter%20Plot%20title%20impact%20on%20shares-1.png)<!-- -->

+In this plot of the impact of the title’s sentiment polarity on shares, an upward trend in the plotted points would indicate that articles with higher values of title sentiment polarity tend to be shared more often.
+Note that polarity values can be positive or negative.

 Finally, we thought about how the content of an article might lead someone to share it.
 Maybe people share shorter articles more than long ones.
 Maybe people like to share links with images more than links